 What is a small business grant?

-What is small business funding?
+What are small business funding solutions?

 Funding for businesses comes from a variety of places.
 Conventional bank loans are one option.
 The SBA also offers small business loans.
 For some businesses, alternative methods such as online or peer-to-peer lending are a better choice.